codeconscious/duplicate-tag-finder/README.md

 ## Caching tags

+Creates a tag library, a JSON file containing the text tag data from the audio files in a specified directory.

-Pass `cache-tags` with two additional arguments:
+Pass `cache-tags` with two arguments:

 1. The path of the directory containing your audio files
 2. The path of the library file that contains (or will contain, if it does not exist yet) your cached audio tags

-To start, use the `cache-tags` command like this:
+Sample:

 ```sh
 dotnet run -- cache-tags ~/Documents/Audio ~/Documents/Audio/tagLibrary.json